danielphan-dp/github-data-analytics/README.md

 [Official Website](https://console.cloud.google.com/marketplace/product/github/github-repos?pli=1&project=friendly-medley-356508)

+#### Introduction

+This repo contains foundational work for analyzing GitHub repositories.
+Querying large datasets on

 #### Description (From the Official Site)

 GitHub is how people build software and is home to the largest community of open source developers in the